Adarsh Vidyalaya Inter College

 Radha Krishna Gupta Adarsh Vidyalaya Inter College is a college of the Uttar Pradesh State Board, located in East Dildar Nagar area.

 Background

 Radha Krishna Gupta Adarsh Vidyalaya Inter College was established in 1947 with the objective of catering to the educational requirements of the densely populated East Dildarnagar area.
 The college is fully funded by the Govt. of NCT of Uttar Pradesh.
-The college has now shifted to its modern and spacious building complex in Dildarnagar.
+The college has now shifted to its building complex in Dildarnagar.

 Infrastructure

-It has a state of the art auditorium, a computer centre, fully computerised Library, well equipped laboratories, state - of - the - art conference hall etc. The new building complex has acquired several new facilities.
+It has an auditorium, a computer centre, Library, laboratories, conference hall etc. The new building complex has acquired several new facilities.